DulshanSiriwardhana/dulshansiriwardhana.live/README.md

 ```
 ├── frontend/     # React frontend application
 ├── backend/      # Express API server
+├── admin-frontend/ # Admin panel for managing content
 └── readme/       # Documentation images
 ```

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---